-Welcome to Cochrane Incontinence Group.
+Welcome to Cochrane Incontinence

 Our aim is to prepare, maintain and disseminate systematic reviews of the effectiveness of interventions for incontinence, including prevention, treatment and rehabilitation, concentrating on randomised controlled trials.

-- Urinary or faecal incontinence
+- Stress, urge or mixed urinary incontinence

-- Rectal or vaginal prolapse
+- Rectal prolapse

 - Urinary retention/voiding dysfunction e.g. neurogenic, postoperative (but not prostate-related)

 Incontinence issues related to benign and malignant prostate conditions are covered by Cochrane Urology, and non-catheter-related urinary tract infections are covered by Cochrane Kidney and Transplant.